This is a year of some BIG FIRSTS!

 - Vicksburg Historic Village (1-5pm)

-Friday, September 20, 2019
+Friday, September 17, 2021

-Fire up for the coming autumnal equinox!
-(Vicksburg, MI; all day)
+Fire up for the autumnal equinox!

 Start your Fall Bike Celebration Weekend in the quaint and friendly Village of Vicksburg, MI.
-This charming Southwest Michigan community…where everyone seems to know each other and is willing to lend a hand…is offering a warm welcome for bicyclists.
+This charming Southwest Michigan community…where everyone seems to know each other and is willing to lend a hand…is offering a warm welcome for cyclists and bicyclists.
 The village is generously hosting a number of special activities in addition to its many everyday attractions.
 Vicksburg is a great place to explore — and will be handing you a passport to a great day and night of good old fashioned enjoyment!
 Get directions here.

 Bring your Frisbie Golf Discs!
-(7am-10:15pm)
+(10am-2pm; free clinics at noon & 1pm)

 Vicksburg Historic Village (1-5pm)